Jetison333/rotg/current-round-rules.md

 The holder of an itum is affected by it's description.
 Interpretation of what each itum actually bloody does is up the the Game Adminstrator.

-Itums cannot override explicit rules, however are free to play with the rules and alter the game.
+Itums cannot override explicit rules, do not have the ability to change the rules text, however are free to play in the gaps & unclarities.

 ## Insert Tits Here